jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 y = 1.9  \cdot 10^{-7}  x^9 - 1.6 \cdot 10^{-5} x^8 + 5.6 \cdot 10^{-4} x^7 - 0.01 x^6  + 0.11 x^5 - 0.63 x^4 + 1.9  x^3 - 2.19  x^2 + 0.9 x - 0.0082
 $$

-In fact, there are infinite answers using different polynomial orders $$ x^k \cdots $$
+In fact, there are infinite answers using as many polynomial orders $$ x^k \dots $$

 Comparing with the linear model $$ y = x $$, we realize that the
 $$ || coefficient || $$
-for Pieter equation is higher.
-If we have a model using high polynomial order, it will be much harder to train because we are dealing with a far bigger search space for the parameters.
-In additional, some of the search space will have a very steep gradient.
+in Pieter equation is higher.
+In additional, the higher the order, it will be harder to train the model because we have a bigger search space for the parameters.
+In additional, some areas of the search space have a very steep gradient.

-Let us create a polynomal model with order 5 to fit our sample data, and see how the training model make predictions.
+Let us create a polynomal model with order 5 to fit our sample data.

 $$
 y = c_5 x^5 + c_4 x^4 + c_3 x^3 + c_2 x^2 + c_1 x + c_{0}
 $$

-We need far more iterations to train this model and result in less accuracy than a model with order 3.
+We need more iterations to train this model and result is less accurate than a model with order 3.
 <div class="imgcap">
 <img src="/assets/dl/p1.png" style="border:none;width:60%">
 </div>

-But why don't we focus on making a model with the right complexity.
-In real life problems, a complex model is the only way to push accuracy to an acceptable level.
-But yet overfitting is un-avoidable.
-The better solution is to introduce methods to reduce overfitting rather than make the model simpiler.
-One solution is to add more sample data such that it is much harder to overfit.
+So why don't we focus on making a model with the right complexity.
+In real life problems, a complex model is the only way to push accuracy to an acceptable level, and overfitting is un-avoidable.
+A better solution is to introduce methods to reduce overfitting rather than make the model simpiler.
+One simple solution is to add more sample data such that it is much harder to overfit.
 Here, double the sample data produces a model closer to a straight line.
+Unfortunately, labeling large training dataset in real problems can be expensive.
 <div class="imgcap">
 <img src="/assets/dl/p2.png" style="border:none;width:60%">
 </div>

 ### Regularization

-As we observe before, there are many solutions to the problem but in order to have a very close fit, the coefficient in our training parameters tends to have larger magnitude.
+As we observe before, there are many solutions to a DL problem but in order to have a close fit, the coefficient of our training parameters will have larger magnitude.

 $$
 ||c|| = \sqrt{(c_5^2 + c_3^2 + c_3^2 + c_2^2 + c_1^2 + c_{0}^2)}
 $$

-For example, if we set $$ c_{2} $$ ... $$ c_{5} $$ to 0 or very close to 0, we have a very simple straight line model.
-To encourage our training not to be too agressive to overfit the training data, we add a penalty in our cost function to penalize large magnitude.
+For example, if we set $$ c_{2}, c_{3}, c_{4} \text{ and } c_{5} $$  to 0, we get a simple straight line model.
+To have our training not to overfit the training data, we add a penalty in the cost function to penalize large magnitude.

 $$
 J = \text{mean square error} + \lambda \cdot ||W||
 $$

-Techniques to discourage overfitting is called **regularization**.
-Here we introduce another hyper parameter called regularization factor $$ \lambda $$ to penalize overfitting.
+This is called **regularization**.
+Here we introduce another hyperparameter called regularization factor $$ \lambda $$ to penalize overfitting.

 In this example, we use a L2 norm (**L2 regularization**)
 $$ ||W|| $$
  as the penality.

 After many try and error, we pick $$ \lambda $$ to be 1.
-With the regularization, our model make better prediction with the same number of iterations and data point as in our first try.
+With the regularization, our model makes better predictions.

 <div class="imgcap">
 <img src="/assets/dl/p3.png" style="border:none;width:60%">
 </div>

-Like other hyper parameter for training, the process is try and error.
-In fact we use a relative high $$ \lambda $$ in this problem because there are not too many trainable parameters in our model.
-In most real life problems, $$ \lambda $$ is lower because we are dealing with much higher number of trainable parameters.
+Like other hyperparameters for training, the process is try and error.
+In fact we use a relative high $$ \lambda $$ in this problem because there are only a few trainable parameters in the model.
+In real life problems, $$ \lambda $$ is lower because we are dealing with larger amount of trainable parameters.

-There is another interesting observation during training.
-The loss may jump up sharply and drop to previous value after a few thousand iterations.
+There is another interesting observation.
+The loss may jump up sharply and drop to the previous level after a few thousand iterations.
 ```
 Iteration 87000 [2.5431744485195127]
 Iteration 88000 [2.525734745522529]